pretix/pretix-docs/docs/guides/meta/language.md

 ### Punctuation

-English and German have different punctuation rules.
-This is an overview over commonly used special characters.
+This section gives an overview on how to use proper punctuation while contributing to the pretix documentation.

 #### Numbers